baldmike/laravel_vue_auth_boilerplate/README.md

 ```

-set up your database and update the following lines in .ENV file:
+set up your database and update the following lines in .ENV file (this assumes a mysql db):
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1